-Wix.com is a perfect all-around website builder for both hobbyists and small businesses.
+Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

 Beginners will love their beautiful templates that already look great.
-While more advanced users will appreciate the drag-and-drop customizations, along with the ability to set up detailed analytics and SEO.
+More advanced users will appreciate the drag-and-drop customizations, along with the ability to set up detailed analytics and SEO.

 - Portfolio & CV

-Wix has an excellent selection for people – everyone from actors, designers, art directors, models and more – under their portfolio and CV section.
+Under their portfolio and CV section, Wix has an excellent selection for everyone from actors, designers, art directors, models and more.

-You can already see for yourself that each template, from travel to photography to restaurant or general business, looks contemporary and beautiful.
+You can already see that each template, from travel to photography to restaurant or general business, looks contemporary and beautiful.

 PROS of Using Wix

-Starting with beautiful themes that are easily customizable.
-To advanced features that include the ability to sell products directly from your site, optimize those products properly for search engines, and then accurately measure or track sales.
+Besides beautiful themes that are easily customizable, Wix also comes with advanced features that include the ability to sell products directly from your site, optimize those products properly for search engines, then accurately measure or track sales.

 Wix also has excellent customer support options that are available around the clock.